 The severity of these symptoms will be related to the levels of LSD ingested and the duration of use.

-LSD Detox Timeline and Protocol
+LSD Detox Timeline

 The average LSD user takes between 20 and 80 micrograms in one sitting.
 At this level, the drug will be processed and eliminated from the system in 10 to 12 hours.
 When higher levels are consumed, the withdrawal duration may be exaggerated—lasting for a period upwards of 24 hours 1.